cdavila21/Azure-VM-Connectivity-/README.md

 </p>
 <p>

-When we look up the IP address for this VM through www.whatismyipaddress.com we see that this VM is showing the location for France (EXAMPLE 3C).
+When we look up the IP address for the new VM inside the remote desktop at www.whatismyipaddress.com we see that this VM is showing the location for Canada.
+(EXAMPLE 3C).

 </p>
 <br />